nightroman/FarNet/trunk/RightWords/Readme.txt

 The module works through the plugin menus [F11].
 Menu commands:

 *) Correct word (editor, dialogs, command line)
-Checks spelling and shows suggestions for the current word.
-[Enter] in the suggestion menu replaces the current word with the selected suggestion.
+Checks spelling and shows the suggestion menu for the current word.
+Menu actions are the same as for the [Correct text] command menu.

 *) Correct text (editor)
 Checks spelling, shows suggestions, and corrects words in the selected text or